 The UK government has been encouraging mortgage lenders to develop green mortgage products since publishing its Clean Growth Strategy in 2017.

-Only a handful of lenders offer green mortgages at the moment – some specialist lenders and a couple of high street brands.
+There is now a growing number of lenders offering green mortgages – some specialist lenders and a couple of high street brands.

 (MORE: Self Build Mortgages)